EnmDR/RATIO/README.md

 **Assignment.**
 1. Does every instruction resolve to exactly one layer through the layer assignment tree?
-2. Does every instruction resolve to exactly one facet through the corresponding facet assignment tree?
+2. Does every instruction resolve to exactly one facet through the corresponding facet assignment tree, or, for L₄, through file type?
 3. Does every required facet in the active layers contain at least one instruction?

 **Drafting.**